The 4 Best Dog Treadmills Australia: Tested & Evaluated 2023

 Can Dogs Use Human Treadmills?

 As we mentioned, treadmills made specifically for dogs are very hard to find in Australia.
-Luckily, most treadmills made for humans are actually fine for dogs too.
+Luckily, as we were able to discover during our trial phase, most treadmills made for humans are actually fine for dogs too.
 In fact, this is why we decided to include a list of treadmills that can be used by both dogs and humans here.

 Keep in mind, though, that these treadmills were built for human use, and offer no guarantee that your dog will be able to use them.
 However, we found, with the right training, almost any dog can get used to a treadmill, and there is not a lot of difference between those made for dogs and those made for humans.